On Illinois highway, blinding dust, then ‘crash after crash’

 DIVERNON, Ill.
 (AP) — Winds stirred up a wall of dust from farm fields that engulfed a stretch of busy interstate highway in a matter of minutes.
 The brown cloud’s intensity caked even the insides of vehicles in dirt.
 As darkness enveloped them, some cars and trucks hurtling down the road put on their brakes; others didn’t.

 They slammed into one another, leaving them mangled or in some cases burned.
-And when it was over, almost 40 people were injured and six people were dead — two of them still unidentifiable.
+And when it was over, almost 40 people were injured and seven people were dead — at least two of them still unidentifiable.

 “They were very unusual circumstances.
 Certainly dust storms happen, but it is not something that happens every day here in this part of Illinois or any part of Illinois,” Illinois State Police Director Brendan Kelly said at a news conference Tuesday.

+Northbound and southbound lanes reopened around 6 a.m.
+Tuesday, Kelly said, before state police closed the same 20-mile section of road again late Tuesday afternoon as nasty winds continued.
+The traffic advisory indicated there had been no accidents but the action was taken as a precaution.
+The section reopened later Tuesday afternoon.

+Earlier, Kelly had said it was extremely rare to close a highway due to weather except in blizzard conditions.
+Noting three memorable dust storms in the same region since 1983, the National Weather Service reported that one, in 1990, resulted in closure of an 18-mile section of Interstate 57.

-The crashes involved 40 to 60 cars, along with semitrailers, two of which caught fire, state police said.
+Monday’s crashes involved 40 to 60 cars, along with tractor-trailers, two of which caught fire, state police said.
 The six people who died were all in northbound lanes, while 37 people on both sides of I-55 were taken to hospitals.

 Witnesses described a sudden burst of dirt completely erasing visibility — “It was like a white out, only it was a brown out,” said Evan Anderson, 25, who was returning home to St. Louis from Chicago.